jamesdorevski/httprequest-to-curl/README.md

 # HttpRequestToCurl

-A simple `.NET Standard 2.1` library that enables you to convert `HttpRequestMessage` objects into their cURL command equivalent for easy sharing of payloads.
+A simple `.NET Standard 2.1` library to convert `HttpRequestMessage` objects into their cURL command equivalent for easy sharing of payloads.

 ## Usage